How to Use your Home as an Embassy, Part 1

 Your home is to be as safe and comforting as an American embassy perched in an unfamiliar, foreign and sometimes unsafe land.

-A friend of ours, Caleb Kaltenbach, who you can hear on FamilyLife Today, says we Christians are not the home team anymore.
+As elections approach many are feeling unsure of the future and less like this land is our home.
+When a friend of ours, Caleb Kaltenbach, appeared on FamilyLife Today he said we Christians are not the home team anymore.
 He says we are the visiting team.

 That isn’t just a command for when you’re in the workplace or out running errands.
 It’s a definition of who God has designed up to be.
 And that makes your home an embassy.